 #3 – Contracts with an Indemnification Clause

-Contracts with indemnification clauses are also used by an individual or an organization for risk transfers.
+Individuals or organizations also use contracts with indemnification clauses for risk transfers.
 Contracts with such a clause ensure the transfer of financial risks from the indemnitee to the Indemnitor.
 In such an arrangement, the future economic losses shall be borne by the Indemnitor.

 #4 – Outsourcing

-Outsourcing is a type of risk transfer where a process or a project is outsourced for transferring various kinds of risks from one party to another.
+Outsourcing is a type of risk transfer in which a process or project is outsourced to transfer various risks from one party to another.

 - This can be defined as a strategy for ensuring that a financial asset is safeguarded against future contingencies.
-It helps in the allocation of risk equitably, i.e., it places the responsibilities for financial risks on the third party (insurance company in the case of an insurance and indemnitor in the case of a contract) who has taken the in-charge to safeguard the policyholder or indemnitee against future contingencies.
+It helps allocate risk equitably, i.e., it places the responsibilities for financial risks on the third party (insurance company in the case of an insurance and indemnitor in the case of a contract) who has taken the in-charge to safeguard the policyholder or indemnitee against future contingencies.